AppsLab2019/OOP-Samples/InheritanceVehicleSample/VehicleService/Readme.md

 }
 ```

 `override` keyword will tell C# that we want to override parent’s method and that we want to use our own instead.
-We also need to use this keyword at `ToString()` method in base class to say that this method can be overridden.
+We also need to use this keyword at ToString() method in base class to say that this method can be overridden.
 Let’s do it and see what we get now:
----

 This is a bus.
 This is a car.

 Looks better now.